awsdocs/aws-doc-sdk-examples/.kotlin_alpha/usecases/first_android_app/Readme.md

 To complete the tutorial, you need the following:

 + An AWS account
-+ An IDE that lets you build Android projects (this example uses IntelliJ and the Android plugin.
-See [Android Studio Plugin Development](https://plugins.jetbrains.com/docs/intellij/android-studio.html) )
++ An IDE that lets you build Android projects (this example uses Android Studio)
 + Java 1.8 SDK
 + Gradle 6.8 or higher
 + Min API version is 24